What We Believe

 The foundation of our beliefs and the only infallible authority for glorifying and enjoying God is the Bible, which is the Word of God and is made up of the Old and New Testaments.
 The Westminster Standards, which consist of the Confession of Faith, Larger Catechism, and Shorter Catechism, are a comprehensive statement of what we believe the Bible teaches and have been subscribed to by the Presbyterian Church in America (PCA) as a faithful expression of Biblical truth.
 As Bible-believing Presbyterians, we have a representative form of government, where leaders (elders, in the Bible called presbyters, and deacons) are elected by the people, and we have a commitment to work together in mission with other churches sharing our faith commitments.

 If you'd like to learn more about the differences between the Presbyterian Church in America (PCA) and the Presbyterian Church, U.S.A.
-(PCUSA), click here to read an interview Pastor Bryan gave in October of 2015.
+(PCUSA), click here to read an interview our Senior Pastor Emeritus Dr. Bryan Chapell gave in October of 2015.

 If you'd like to know more about what our church believes about baptism, we'd like to invite you to watch these videos below:

 Our Senior Pastor Emeritus, Dr. Bryan Chapell, explains why we practice baptism in this sermon from January 29, 2017, titled, "Here We Come for Cleansing."

 Pastor Bryan shares why all modes of baptism (immersion, pouring, sprinkling) are acceptable biblically in this sermon recorded on Sunday, January 11, 2015.

 Pastor Bryan explains how baptism is a sign of God's covenant relationship with his people.
 Recorded Sunday, June 22, 2014.